 , to be used to continue her San José State University School of Information MLIS degree.
 And as befitting a lifelong learner, she’s soaking up all of the knowledge she can from professional members of the LIS community through her work, community involvement and active participation in groups like the San Diego Council on Literacy

-, the San Diego and Imperial Counties chapter of REFORMA.
+, and LIBROS, the San Diego and Imperial Counties chapter of REFORMA.

 Learning On the Job